hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

  .writeTo(Sinks.logger());

 JetInstance jet = Jet.bootstrappedInstance();
-jet.newJob(p).join();
+jet.newJob(p);
 ```

-One thing to notice here is that there is an extra line
+One thing to note here is that there is an extra line
-(`withoutTimestamps`), which is needed because for stream sources Jet
+(`withoutTimestamps`) which is needed because for stream sources Jet
-has to what kind of event timestamps they will provide (if any).
+has to know what kind of event timestamps they will provide (if any).
 Now
 we are using it without timestamps, but this unfortunately means that
 we aren't allowed to use [Windowed Aggregation](windowing.md) in
 our pipeline.

-There are multiple way to fix this (we can add timestamps in the
+There are multiple ways to fix this (we can add timestamps in the
 pipeline after the source), but the most convenient one is to provide
 the timestamps right in the source.